 We explain to her that having lost all confidence in ADT we were requesting that ADT release us from our contract (which has only 7 months left on it) and we would quietly find a new home security solution.
 She told us that the best she could offer us was a four month credit, that they were not willing to release us from our contract.
 The customer service representative told us that if we felt, as consumers, that we needed to notify others of our experience with ADT that it was our prerogative to do so.

-Apparently ADT is not concerned about their reputation or about their customers satisfaction.
+Apparently ADT is not concerned about their reputation or about their customer's satisfaction.
 They are willing to accept negative reviews, feedback and loss of current customers as well as potential future customers for what amount to less than three hundred dollars.
 From this point forward we will warn everyone we meet about the lack of service and accountability that we experienced first-hand from ADT.
 After having been robbed by criminals we feel equally robbed by this corporation.

 Here's my ADT horror story.
 I sincerely hope potential customers will read this and decide NOT to buy an ADT alarm system.
 I was lied to, cheated, and even had money illegally debited from my account by ADT.
 I tried to be brief, but the story is just so incredible: